 Stay here because you have a family reunion, because you’re celebrating, because you love the Dorset coast, because your hens want to feel special, or just because you can.

 Everything here is built around comfort at scale and the dining room’s no exception.
 With room for 32 around the tables, there’s plenty space to pass the butter and pour the wine without bumping elbows.
-If you prefer things al-fresco, head out to the courtyard garden for bangers and burgers from the gas barbecue.
+If you prefer things al-fresco, head out to the garden for bangers and burgers from the barbecue.

 Order tasty takeaways from Somtum (for Thai), Domino’s or Sundorbon for Indian.
 Eat out in the village at The Ilchester Arms on traditional pub grub including Whitby scampi and local meat Sunday roasts.
 Book an al-fresco table overlooking the beach at The Anchor Inn or pop in for a full English breakfast at Symondsbury Kitchen.